Reviews from AWS customer

 For how long have I used the solution?

-I have been using Windsurf for one and a half years.
+I have been using Windsurf for six months.

 What other advice do I have?